avaerichards/drug-likeness-adme-screener/README.md

 ## Executive Summary

-This project was designed to demonstrate practical computational skills relevant to medicinal chemistry, pharmaceutical research, and data-driven compound evaluation.
+This project demonstrates practical computational skills relevant to medicinal chemistry, pharmaceutical research, and data-driven compound evaluation.
 Using RDKit-derived descriptors, compounds were screened with Lipinski-style and Veber-style criteria, ranked by rule performance, and organized into decision-ready triage categories.

-The workflow emphasizes a core challenge in early discovery: moving from a large, chemically diverse compound set to a narrower subset that is more actionable for downstream evaluation.
-Rather than treating descriptors as isolated values, the analysis uses them to support a practical prioritization task.
+The workflow addresses a common early-discovery problem: narrowing a large and chemically diverse compound set into a smaller subset that is more actionable for downstream evaluation.
+Rather than treating descriptors as isolated values, the analysis uses them to support a clear prioritization task.

 ## Key Outcomes

-- Built a reproducible Python workflow for compound triage using RDKit-derived descriptors.
+- Built a reproducible Python workflow for descriptor-based compound triage.
-- Screened 2,000 natural products with rule-based filters relevant to oral drug-likeness.
+- Screened 2,000 natural products using RDKit-derived physicochemical properties.
-- Identified 1,157 compounds that satisfied both Lipinski-style and Veber-style screening criteria.
+- Identified 1,157 compounds that satisfied both Lipinski-style and Veber-style criteria.
 - Generated ranked output tables and visual summaries for rapid interpretation.
-- Structured the project as a portfolio-ready analysis with notebook, processed outputs, and figures.
+- Organized the project into a clear GitHub-ready structure with notebook, processed data, and results figures.

 ## Scientific Context

-Natural products remain an important source of bioactive molecular scaffolds, but many occupy physicochemical space that can complicate oral drug development.
+Natural products remain a major source of structurally diverse bioactive molecules, but many occupy physicochemical space that can complicate oral drug development.
 Rule-based screening provides a fast first-pass method for identifying compounds that more closely align with commonly used medicinal chemistry heuristics.

 This type of workflow is useful for early prioritization, lead-selection support, and exploratory compound profiling.
-It can also serve as a foundation for later extensions such as structural alert filtering, clustering, similarity search, or predictive modeling.
+It also provides a foundation for future extensions such as clustering, similarity analysis, structural alert filtering, or predictive modeling.

 ## Input Features